 The Shook Scholars Institute will give law students the opportunity to work with Shook trial attorneys, litigators and leaders in a small group.
-Following the program, during law school, Shook will mentor participants in the Institute.
-Shook represents some of the world’s leading health, science and technology companies in complex litigation.
+After the conclusion of the program, Shook lawyers will continue to mentor Institute participants until they graduate.

 “This is an extraordinary opportunity for law students to gain real-world insight from some of the nation’s leading trial lawyers and litigators,” said Shook Partner and retired Jackson County Circuit Judge Jon Gray, who served as a judge on the Sixteenth Judicial Circuit of Missouri for 20 years and is leading the trial program component of the Institute.

-“We’re excited to launch the Shook Scholars Institute for law students nationwide,” said Shook Director of Strategic Diversity Initiatives Kori S. Carew, who is also a lawyer.
-“Law school and the transition to the practice of law can be overwhelming.”
+"We're excited to launch the Shook Scholars Institute for law students nationwide," said Shook Director of Strategic Diversity Initiatives Kori S. Carew.
+"Law school and the transition to the practice of law can be overwhelming."